Skip to main content

 A. The Advisory Council shall consist of a minimum of 15 members.

-B. The total council membership should be an odd number.
+B. The total Advisory Council membership should be an odd number.

-C. At least fifty-one (51) percent of the council members shall be at least sixty (60) years of age.
+C. At least fifty-one (51) percent of the Advisory Council members shall be at least sixty (60) years of age.

 D. The members of the Advisory Council shall be broadly representative of the demographics of the people served by Aging and Adult Services.